avalinde/codesquad-personal-project-client/README.md

 # Boston Informed Consent Directory

-This project is a proof-of-concept that creates a directory of transgender health clinics in the Boston area and stores prudent information in the
+This project is a proof-of-concept that creates a directory of transgender health clinics in the Boston area and stores prudent information in the database.

-Link to project: https://ic-directory.netlify.app/
+Link to project: https://ic-directory.netlify.app/ Link to backend repository: https://github.com/avalinde/ic-directory-server/

 ## Tech used: